jamescasipong/jamescasipong/README.md

 - 🌱 I’m currently mastering **React**, **TypeScript**, **Laravel** & **Firebase**
 - 👯 I’m looking to collaborate preferably on a game projects based in Unity but web development is also fine.
 - 📫 How to reach me: jamesxcasipong@gmail.com
-- ⚡ Fun fact: Besides me being a programmer, I can also draw as I used to be really good at drawing.
 - 💡 Knowing how to utilize AI can also be a skill.

 ## 🛠️ Technologies & Tools